opendocsg/slw-judgments-backfill/2015_SGHC_63/report.md

 **Whether it would be unconscionable for ABC to obtain payment from Boustead against the FA Demand**

 176    It is well established that under Singapore law, injunctive relief will be granted to restrain payment under a demand guarantee where the beneficiary makes a demand for payment unconscionably.
 Unconscionability exists as a distinct ground from fraud for restraining payment on a demand.
-It covers situations of abuse, unfairness and dishonesty: _BS Mount Sophia Pte Ltd v Join-Aim Pte Ltd_ [2012] 3 SLR 352 (“ _BS Mount Sophia_ ”) at [18]–[19].
+It covers situations of abuse, unfairness and dishonesty: _BS Mount Sophia Pte Ltd v Join-Aim Pte Ltd_ <span class="citation">[2012] 3 SLR 352</span> (“ _BS Mount Sophia_ ”) at [18]–[19].
 Singapore courts have departed from English law, which recognises only fraud as an exception to the restraint of a demand for payment under a demand guarantee.

 177    Boustead argues in its reply closing submissions that the demands for payment by ODAC or BCD under the CGs or the PB and APG are unconscionable.
 Boustead argues that “[ABC’s] attempt to